MahmadSharaf/Cheat-Sheets/aws/AWS Essentials.md

 - A subnet is a section of a VPC in which can group resources,such as Amazon EC2 instances, based on security or operational needs.
 - Subnets can be public or private.
 - Subnets consists of Route Tables.
-Route Tables are used for communication within the subnets inside the VPC and outside.
+Route Tables are used for communication between the subnets inside the VPC and outside.
 - All subnets have Local route by default that allows communication with each other.

 Public Subnet: